Erics-Barbers/erics-barbers-docs/Authentication Flows.md

 Step-by-step:

 1. The user enters their email and password in `RegisterForm`.
-2. `app/register/page.tsx` calls `AuthRepository.registerUser`.
+2. `app/register/page.tsx` calls `POST /api/auth/register`.
-3. `AuthRepository` calls the generated OpenAPI method `authControllerRegister`.
+3. The Next.js route forwards the request to `POST /auth/register`.
-4. The NestJS API receives `POST /auth/register`.
+4. The NestJS API receives the registration request.
 5. `RegisterUseCase` checks whether the email already exists.
 6. The password is hashed with bcrypt.
 7. A new `User` row is created in PostgreSQL.